ClickHouse/ClickHouse/docs/en/query_language/operators.md

 Extracts a part from a given date.
 For example, you can retrieve a day, a month or a year from a given date.

-The `part` parameter specifies the desired part of a date that must be retrieved.
+The `part` parameter specifies which part of the date to retrieve.
 The following values are available:

 - `DAY` — The day of the month.
 Available values: 1–31.
 - `MONTH` — The number of a month.
 Available values: 1–12.